HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ## Responsiveness

 JavaScript affects more than just startup performance.
 When we rely on JavaScript to provide interactivity, those interactions are driven by event handlers that take time to execute.
-Depending on the complexity of interactions and the amount of scripts involved to drive them, users may experience [poor input responsiveness](https://web.dev/inp/).
+Depending on the complexity of interactions and the amount of scripts involved to drive them, users may experience poor input responsiveness.

 ### Metrics

-Many metrics are used to assess responsiveness in both the lab and the field, and tools such as Lighthouse, Chrome UX Report (CrUX), and HTTP Archive data track these metrics to provide a data-driven view of the current state of responsiveness in today's websites.
-All of the following graphs depict the 75th percentile—[the threshold for which Core Web Vitals are determined to be passing](https://web.dev/vitals/#core-web-vitals)—of that metric at the origin level.
+Many metrics are used to assess responsiveness in both the lab and the field, and tools such as Lighthouse, Chrome UX Report (CrUX), and HTTP Archive track these metrics to provide a data-driven view of the current state of responsiveness on today's websites.
+Unless otherwise noted, all of the following graphs depict the 75th percentile—[the threshold for which Core Web Vitals are determined to be passing](https://web.dev/vitals/#core-web-vitals)—of that metric at the origin level.

 The first of these is [First Input Delay (FID)](https://web.dev/fid/), which records the input delay of the very first interaction made with a page.
 The input delay is the time between which the user has interacted with the page and when the event handlers for that interaction begin to run.
 It's considered a load responsiveness metric that focuses on the first impression a user gets when interacting with a website.

 {{ figure_markup(
     image="fid.png",
-    caption="The distribution of the FID scores by origin and percentile.", description="TODO",
+    caption="The distribution of websites' 75th percentile FID values.", description="TODO",
     chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTok8UGqYaA58uKaASB2pfM2jlmQu6g3kwHxB6Lb8L7dbccyDtQht823YhchdXRG8SZpB3asRayJI97/pubchart?oid=217835320&format=interactive",
     sheets_gid="2108420759",